kkschick/message-board-app/README.md

 We don't want to let users send dozens messages in a minute!

 Add a time limit to how often you're allowed to set a new message.
-Change the Javascript to require at least 10 seconds between sending messages.
+Change the Javascript to require at least 5 seconds between sending messages.

+There are different ways you could do this but one way is to disable the sending button on the HTML form. jQuery has a method that can be used to add a "disabled" property onto that button.
+You could then take that off 5 seconds later.

+Alternatively, you could keep the button enabled, but show an error if people try to use it more than once every 5 seconds.

+Which do you prefer?
+Why?

 After you've done that, some things to think about: how secure is this?
 Could a clever hacker get around this?
 What kinds of backup measures